Moles: While some people think they look cute, they can cause severe damage to your lawn and landscaping.

 How To Identify Mole Damage in Your Yard & Garden

 While mole damage may seem similar to the damage caused by voles, mice, or rodents, some key differentiators exist.

 Here are five signs to look for:

 1. Dead Grass

-As moles make their tunnels, they disrupt the root systems of nearby grasses, killing the grass at surface level and leaving dead patches in their wake.
+As these pests dig mole tunnels, they disrupt the root systems of nearby grasses, killing the grass at surface level and leaving dead patches in their wake.

-When moles dig their tunnels, they act like mini excavators, moving all that dirt out of the tunnel and up to the surface, creating a telltale, mounded molehill at the tunnel entrance.
+When moles dig their tunnels, they act like mini excavators, moving all that dirt out of the mole tunnel and up to the surface, creating a telltale, mounded molehill at the tunnel entrance.

 3. Mounds That Are Far Apart